brownedon/ESP32-G6-Mi/README.md

 boolean authenticated = true;

 Note: there's a watchdog timer in this code that will restart the device when it hangs.
 It will hang every 1-3 days.
-I consider this to be an Arduino ESP32 implementation issue.
+I consider this to be an Arduino ESP32 implementation issue.<br>
 You'll lose history and miss a couple of readings when this happens.

 I would love to talk to someone who knows more about the bonding process.